-If an admitted student thinks he/she has previous education or other acquired knowledge for which CSUSB credit by examination may be awarded, the following process must be followed.
+If an admitted student thinks they have previous education or other acquired knowledge forwhich CSUSB credit by examination may be awarded, the following process must be followed.

-Admitted and enrolled (matriculated) students, within 4 weeks of acceptance into the BSN program, must notify the Undergraduate Program Director in writing (email is acceptable) of his/her request to seek course credit for previous education or other acquired knowledge.
-The student must specify the course for which course credit by examination is sought.
+Admitted and enrolled (matriculated) students, within 4 weeks of acceptance into the BSN program, must notify the Undergraduate Program Director in writing (email is acceptable) of the request to seek course credit for previous education or other acquired knowledge.
+Thestudent must specify the course for which course credit by examination is sought.

 The Program Director will notify the student of required materials that must be submitted, including documents and other evidence of previous education and/or other acquired knowledge.
-The Program Director will also notify the student of required meetings with DON representatives such as the Program Director and academic advisor.
+The Program Director will also notify the students of required meetings with DON representatives such as the Program Director and academic advisor.